In order to understand an ambiguous record, you first need to know the difference between a QuickBooks customer and an Novi AMS member record.

 If you decide the record should be a company:

-- Set the First, Middle, and Last name fields to be blank or at least different than the Company name.
+Set the Title, First, Middle, Last, and Suffix name fields to be blank or at least different than the Company name.

 If you decide the record should be a person:

-- Set the values in the First, Middle, and Last name fields.
+Set the values in the First, Middle, Last, and/or Suffix name fields, as applicable.

 Note: If a record only has a Display Name, and the other name fields are blank, Novi will consider this to be a company record.

 AE Tip™: If you're still in the data import process and editing a record's display name, make sure that the name will match the corresponding value in your data import spreadsheet.

 In any case, making the decision for what type of customer record it is will make the import process from QuickBooks Online to Novi AMS much smoother.